rDybing/QLightClient/README.md

 all that this app do not collect any data of use or user or device it is installed upon - except as explicitly noted below:

-- ip of device when connecting to WAN and LAN server
+- ip of device when connecting to WAN API server
-- appId of app when connecting to WAN and LAN server
+- appId of app when connecting to LAN server and WAN API server
-- time of contact with WAN and LAN server
+- time of contact with WAN API server

-Source is not to be used to facilitate distribution of compiled code.
+Source is not to be used to facilitate distribution of compiled code by any third party.

 Configuration files and media files are *NOT* included in this source repo.